Course Syllabus

 Date Lecture Topic Relevant Resources

-January 6 Course overview and plan (Minin) lecture1_introduction.pdf
+January 6 Course overview and plan (Minin) Download lecture1_introduction.pdf

-January 15 Wrangling with Pandas and Dataframes I lecuture04-li (ipynb), Files
+January 15 Wrangling with Pandas and Dataframes I lecuture04-li (ipynb) Links to an external site., Files Links to an external site.

 January 20

-January 22 Wrangling with Pandas and Dataframes II lecuture05-li (ipynb), Files (ditto)
+January 22 Wrangling with Pandas and Dataframes II lecuture05-li (ipynb) Links to an external site., Files (ditto)

 January 29